genomic-medicine-sweden/jasen/docs/source/workflows/enterococcus_faecium.md

 ## Supported analysis

-The workflow includes the following analysis in addition to species prediction and various methods for assessing the sequencing quality,
+The workflow includes the following analyses in addition to species prediction and various methods for assessing the sequencing quality:

 - Antibiotic resistance prediction
 - Disinfectant resistance